fmunz/twitter-dlt-huggingface-PRELIM/README.md

 ### 🚀 Running the demo
 * Run the notebook that ingests data from Twitter, or make sure you have tweets to process
 * Trigger the DLT pipeline.
-Although the pipeline is defined in a SQL notebook, you have to [create a pipeline first](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-ui.html).
+Although the pipeline is defined in the Twitter-Dataflow.sql notebook, you have to [create a pipeline first](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-ui.html) to run it.
 * Run the Twitter-SentimentAnalysis.py notebook